Literary Scout

 If you were designing a high school curriculum and could hand-pick the the books students would read, name 5 that would make your list.

-Asked by Kyle about 12 years ago
+Asked by Kyle over 12 years ago

 Is there a particular theme?
 If we are just talking in terms of great books that provide high schoolers a range of genres and concepts and are extremely readable, I'd go with the below.
 1984 - Cinematic and an engulfing read that demonstrates the dangers of fascist governments.
 Also a good jumping off ground to discuss our society's willingness to destroy our own privacy with Facebook and such.
 Rebecca -A beautiful gothic novel that is well-written and creepy.
 It shows "literature" doesn't have to be intimidating.
 Go Tell It on the Mountain - Good jumping off point to discuss race, social class, and generational confusions between parents and kids.
 Death Of a Moth - Collection of short, very readable essays that provide a good example for a personal essay writing lesson.
 My Name is Asher Lev - Exposure to a world most kids are totally unfamiliar with and a good opportunity to discuss kids being torn between getting their parents' approval and finding their own identity.

-Asked by Mark about 12 years ago
+Asked by Mari55a over 12 years ago

 What recent best-sellers do you think are TOTALLY overrated??